sgarcia0206/comp122-f23/setup.md

 ### Test Your Local Environment

+  1. Validate Mars_4_5 is appropriately registered. <br/>
-  1. For System Security reasons, you may need to register the MARS IDE with the Operating System.
+  For System Security reasons, you may need to register the MARS IDE with the Operating System.
      - Open up File Explorer (Windows) or Finder (Mac)
      - Navigate to the COMP122 bin directory: \~/classes/comp122/bin/
      - First double-click the Mars4_5.jar icon